 Warren Gibson was educated at Massey University, New Zealand, and at Roseworthy Agricultural College, South Australia.
 He began his winemaking career in New Zealand in 1987, subsequently travelling the world as a Flying Winemaker, including vintages in Australia, Italy, Hungary, France and California.

 In 1997 with partner Lorraine Leheny, also a winemaker, they established their own brand, Bilancia.
-In Italian, Bilancia translates to balance and equilibrium.
 The la collina Syrah is now in its 17th vintage.
 The material for la collina (Italian for “The Little Hill”), is grown on the steep slopes of Roy’s Hill, near Hastings.